 Skin burns, tingles or becomes numb

 Severe frostbite can result in blisters or ulcers forming and may involve deeper tissues.
 As frostbite progresses, tissue death and gangrene may occur.
-The symptoms of frostbite may resemble other conditions and medical problems.
-Always consult your child's physician for a diagnosis.
+The symptoms of frostbite may look like other conditions and medical problems.
+Always see your child's doctor for a diagnosis.

 First-aid for frostbite

-Specific treatment for frostbite will be determined by your child's physician based on the extent and severity of the injury.
+Specific treatment for frostbite will be determined by your child's doctor based on the extent and severity of the injury.
 In general: